haohanchen/TextMining_NUS_230327/Text_Data_Collection_1.md

 ## Introduction

-This notebook demonstration how to parse text data from a single document containing text data of interest.
+This notebook demonstrate how to parse text data from common document format.

 ``` r
 library(tidyverse)